erikaxe/erikaxe/README.md

 <!--
 Here are some ideas to get you started:
 -->
+I am Erik and
-- 🔭 I’m currently studying front end development ...
+- 🔭 I’m currently studying front end development
 - 🌱 I’m currently learning Node.js
 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->